Stausssi/sink/docs/usage.md

     config              Interact with the sink TOML
-        -a, --all:      DEBUGGING ONLY: Shows the entire config (as a structure) -t, --toml:     DEBUGGING ONLY: Shows the entire config as TOML (with includes resolved) -u, --update:   Update the value of a config field.
+        -a, --all:      DEBUGGING ONLY: Shows the entire config (as a structure) -t, --toml:     DEBUGGING ONLY: Shows the entire config as TOML (with includes resolved) -l, --list:     List all dependencies
+        -u, --update:   Update the value of a config field.
 This is not intended to be used on dependencies

     install             Install dependencies
         -s, --sink:     Install based on sink.lock

-    add <dependency>                Add and install a dependency in the form of 'owner/repo/dependency' -d, --dest, --destination:  Optional, The local destination to download the file(s) into -v, --version:              Optional, The version (git tag) to download
+    add <dependency>                Add and install a dependency in the form of 'owner/repo:dependency' -d, --dest, --destination:  Optional, The local destination to download the file(s) into -v, --version:              Optional, The version (git tag) to download